Fresh strawberry buttercream frosting made with real strawberries and homemade strawberry purée for a naturally fruity, smooth, and creamy texture.

 Tips for the Best Strawberry Buttercream

-- Use soft butter - Butter must be softened (not melted) for a smooth, creamy frosting.
+- Use soft butter – Butter should be softened, not melted, to get a smooth and creamy strawberry buttercream.

-- Blend & strain the purée - Make a thick strawberry purée and strain it to remove seeds for a silky buttercream.
+- Blend and strain the purée – Make a thick strawberry purée and strain it to remove seeds for a silky, even texture.

-- Add purée gradually - Mix in the strawberry purée little by little to avoid thinning the frosting.
+- Add the purée gradually – Mix in the strawberry purée little by little to keep the buttercream stable and prevent it from becoming runny.

 How to Make Strawberry Buttercream Frosting